-- It also plays a vital role in shaping up their behavior positively.
-The pet owners should always remain consistent during this process otherwise, accidents are likely to happen again, affecting the pet’s behavior.
+- It also plays a vital role in shaping up their behaviour positively.
+The pet owners should always remain consistent during this process otherwise, accidents are likely to happen again, affecting the pet’s behaviour.

-- So, suppose your pet does not follow a command or makes an accident on the floor.
-In that case, you should try to correct them immediately without shouting at them as this may affect their behavior adversely, and they will stop obeying commands.
+- So, suppose your pet does not follow a command or make an accident on the floor.
+In that case, you should try to correct them immediately without shouting at them as this may affect their behaviour adversely, and they will stop obeying commands.

 When can Golden Retrievers Hold their Bladder?

 Golden retriever dogs are a large breed of dog, and they have a huge body which means that the digestive system takes some time to break down food.
 Therefore, this is one of the main reasons why it often happens that your golden retriever puppy or an adult dog may not be able to hold their bladder for a long time.